 T2125 for Etsy and eBay Sellers in Canada: What to Report and How

-Since January 1, 2024, digital platforms operating in Canada -- including Etsy, eBay, Facebook Marketplace, and Kijiji -- are required to report Canadian seller information directly to CRA.
-That means CRA already has your sales data.
+For the 2024 calendar year onward, digital platforms operating in Canada (including Etsy, eBay, Facebook Marketplace, and Kijiji) report Canadian seller information directly to CRA, with the first reports due by January 31, 2025.
+That means CRA now receives your platform sales data.
 This guide covers what you need to report on T2125, which expenses you can deduct, and when you need to register for GST/HST.

 Quick Answer